Make a difference in the lives of differently-abled individuals

 COOLING CENTER:

-Our wood shop is our designated cooling center and is kept air-conditioned during camp.
+The basement of the main house is our designated cooling center and is air-conditioned and cool during camp.
 If a camper experiences a heat-related issue, they will be moved to the cooling center, first aid will be administered, and parents/guardians will be contacted.

 SENSORY NEEDS:

-We are addressing sensory needs this year with a mini trampoline, sandbox, hiking trails, the balance beam/stepping stumps, and the pushing or pulling of the wagon.
+We are addressing sensory needs this year with sensory activities at the games station, hiking trails, the balance beam/stepping stumps, and the music wall in the front yard.
 Many of our station activities also address sensory needs.
 There are rocking camping chairs in the big barn for rocking.

 FOUL WEATHER PLAN: